-\fakeparagraph{Single-shot Attack.} Even an adversary controlling a single client (\taskI: $\alpha = 3.3\%$, \taskII: $\alpha = 2.5\%$) that is selected in a single round can successfully inject a backdoor by scaling its update with a factor of 30 (\taskI) and 100 (\taskII) respectively, as we can see in \rfig{analysis:singleshot}.
-The backdoor is injected in the fifth round, after the model already achieves high accuracy on the main task, i.e., updates from benign clients only marginally change the model.
-Though we discuss this attack in the context of prototypical subpopulations here, this attack is also effective on \ourTailTarget subpopulations.
-Server-side detection of such an attack is challenging, because the accuracy on the benign objectives does not significantly change and secure aggregation prevents the inspection client updates for abnormalities (i.e., scaling).
-To successfully inject the backdoor, the adversary relies on scaling to overpower the updates of other clients during aggregation.
-The ability of an attacker to introduce backdoors in this prototypical subpopulations setting is based on the adversary's ability to scale its malicious contribution to overpower the benign clients' contributions.
-Therefore, the question naturally arises whether we can prevent such attacks by restricting the clients' ability to scale their contributions, for example, by enforcing bounds on the client inputs.
-Can we sufficiently limit the adversary's ability to overpower the aggregation process?
-Indeed, an aggregator that enforces an $L_2$-norm bound (\taskI: 4.0, \taskII: 5.0) can prevent single-shot attacks, demonstrating the effectiveness of a \mbox{constraint-based approach}.
+\fakeparagraph{Single-shot Attack.} Even an adversary controlling a single client (\taskI: $\alpha = 3.3\%$, \taskII: $\alpha = 2.5\%$) that is selected in a single round can inject a backdoor by scaling its update by a factor of 30 (\taskI) and 100 (\taskII) respectively, as \rFig{analysis:singleshot} shows.
+The backdoor is injected in the fifth round, after the model has achieved high accuracy on the main task, so that updates from benign clients only marginally change the model.
+The ability of an attacker to introduce backdoors targeting prototypical subpopulations is conditioned on the attacker's ability to scale its malicious contribution to overpower the benign clients' contributions.
+Specifically, a server that enforces an $L_2$-norm bound (\taskI: 4.0, \taskII: 5.0 in \rfig{analysis:singleshot}) can prevent single-shot attacks for all adaptive attack strategies that we study, demonstrating the effectiveness of a constraint-based approach.

-In the following, we investigate several aspects of the norm-bound defense to understand its potential, limitation, and practical deployment considerations.
-We start by evaluating the effectiveness of this defense in the presence of a continuous attacker, i.e., an adversary that controls a selected client in multiple rounds of FL training.